CHC-Index/CHC-Index/README.md

 # 1 Introduction

 This is a description of the code used for the experiments described in the paper entitled Cohesiveness-aware Hierarchical Compressed Index for
 Community Search on Attributed Graphs.
-The full version of this paper is uploaded in this repository.
+The **full version** of this paper is uploaded in this repository, however, reading on the website may have display issues, please download it before reading.

 We evaluated our Cohesiveness-aware Hierarchical Compressed Index (CHC-Index) by integrate to other methods published recently, e.g., ATC, VAC, SEA, rKACS in terms of effectiveness and efficiency for k-core and k-truss models on attributed homogeneous graphs and attributed heterogeneous graphs.

+NOTE: Due to the temporary inaccessibility of the anonymous repository, we are unable to upload the latest refactored code and README file.
+We will upload them as soon as the server is restored.
+In the meantime, our code is temporarily available at https://github.com/CHC-Index/CHC-Index (**with no author information revealed**).
 # 2 Requirements
 The experiments have been run on a Linux server with a 2.1 GHZ, 64 GB memory AMD-6272 Linux server.
 Most of the algorithms are implemented with C++ and compiled by g++-12 except SEA algorithm.